-We ask you to provide your ORCID iD (Open Researcher and Contributor identifier; http://orcid.org/).
+We ask you to provide your ORCID ID (Open Researcher and Contributor identifier; http://orcid.org/).
 ORCID is an open, non-profit effort to create and maintain a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers.
-The ORCID Registry is available free of charge to researchers, who may obtain an ORCID iD, manage their record of activities, and search for others in the Registry.
-The Academy recognises the benefits of this effort and requires that applicants obtain an ORCID iD.
+The ORCID registry is available free of charge to researchers who, after obtaining an ORCID ID, may use it to manage their record of activities and search for other researchers in the registry.
+The Academy recognises the benefits of this effort and requires that applicants obtain an ORCID ID.